Resource guide for new IT staff

 Understand your unit’s preferred communication paths

-Check with your colleagues regarding what their preferred communication technologies are.
-UW–Madison offers a number of different communication tools centrally as well:
+Check with your colleagues regarding their preferred communication technologies.
+UW–Madison offers several different communication tools centrally as well:

 First month